lck3nny/Shopify-Data-Science-Intern-Challenge/About Me Questions.md

     I have been in charge of interview and hiring, staff training and discipline as well as running a social media account.
 These additional responsibilities have come with no training or handover process, leaving me to work things out as I go along.
 Taking on these extra tasks was a way of challenging myself in a role where I was feeling unfulfilled.
-Some mistakes were made during the hiring process, resulting rehiring and letting go of a team member who could not keep up with the technical knowledge required.
-We faced problems with how staff were disciplined differently by different supervisors, creating an unfair system.
-Although requests were made to my superior, very little support was given.
-It was only when asking my Manager's Manager for assistance that I was provided with a huge amount of support and direction with the problems we were facing at our location.
+However, my thirst for challenge went too far, too quickly, leaving me overwhelmed and unable to complete tasks to the high standard that I expect from myself.
+I made mistakes with hiring a candidate who did not have enough technical skiing experience, resulting in a rehire.
+It was only after bringing my lack of training and amount of responsibilities to the attention of higher level managers, that I received the support I was looking for.

     My mistake is not asking for help sooner.
 Fear and a sense of embarrassment prevented me from seeking help, yet I was able to be a better and happier employee once overcoming this hurdle.
+Not to mention, management being both understanding and compassionate.

 #### If you were to open a Shopify store, what would you sell and why (or tell us about your store if you have one!)
 (200 word limit)